ecatkins/podcast_clips/README.md

 ```

 ## The API
-To minimally deploy the solution, I have utilized FASTAPI to build a simple API (see `main.py`).
+To minimally deploy the solution, I have utilized FASTAPI to build a simple API (see [main.py](main.py)).

-It has four main sets of functionality, which are shown in `demo.ipynb`
+It has four main sets of functionality, which are shown in [demo.ipynb](demo.ipynb):
 1. Upload a transcript file, which will trigger the solution to find the best clip of audio.
 It returns an `_id` which is used in the other steps.
 2. Upload an audio file (if the user wishes to generate an actual audio file rather than just the clip transcript) using the `_id` returned in Step 1
 3. Get the transcript of the best clip of audio using the `_id` returned in Step 1
 4. Get the audio file of the best clip of audio using the `_id` returned in Step 1

-A full run-through of utilizing the API is shown in `demo.ipynb`.
+A full run-through of utilizing the API is shown in [demo.ipynb](demo.ipynb).
 The demo should allow you to run the API locally, and then interact with it using the `requests` library - at the end of the demo, you should be able to play the resulting audio clip from within the notebook!S

 One notable decision I made was to utilize a local file system to store the audio and transcript results.
 This is because I wanted to keep the POC simple, and I did not want to have to worry about setting up a database & large artifact store.
 However, this is not a scalable solution, and would need to be replaced with a database in a production environment.